-As long as I'm in a confessional mood, let me cop
+As long as I'm in a confessional mood, let me cop to a few other charges.

-John H. Tanton, M.D., is the founder of The Social Contract Press and publisher of The Social Contract journal.
-For the complete "The Puppeteer Responds" with relevant appendices see "Answering Our Critics" at www.thesocialcontract.com. to a few other charges.
 There are doubtless some misguided people who also want to see immigration to the United States restricted.
 One of the hazards of holding opinions is that there are always going to be some confused folks who share those views.
 It doesn't matter what the belief or opinion is, I guarantee somebody will appear who you will wish didn't agree with you.
 The only fail-safe remedy for this type of unfortunate occurrence is to forswear all opinions.

+John H. Tanton, the publisher of The Social Contract, has served on the boards of a number of environmental organizations and served as the first Chairman of the Federation for American Immigration Reform (FAIR).
 The fact that there may be some misguided people who want to cut immigration, however, does not mean it is an inherently bad idea, any more than Mussolini's getting Italian trains to run on schedule serves as an argument against well-run railroads.
 The overwhelming majority of Americans, according to virtually every reputable poll conducted over the past 30 years, want to see immigration levels reduced.
 Surely, even the most ardent supporters of open immigration could not argue that so many millions of people could be motivated by irrational views of the world.